General terms of delivery, service and payment

 10.3 For purchase contracts, the provisions of 377 HGB apply.
 An exemption by the customer is expressly contradicted.

 10.4 In the context of justified complaints, all parts or services shall be repaired, re-delivered or newly provided at the discretion of the contractor, which have a material defect, provided that the cause was already present at the time of the transfer of risk.
 The period of limitation for newly delivered goods or newly created works with proper use twelve months after the transfer of risk to the customer, if this is a merchant, unless another period is mandatory by law.
-For consumers, the statutory
+For consumers, the statutory provisions apply.

 10.5 The Contractor shall be afforded the opportunity of subsequent performance within a reasonable period of time.

-10.6 Claims by the customer for the expenses required for the purpose of supplementary performance, in particular transport, travel, labor and material costs, are excluded if the expenses increase because the object of the delivery is subsequently moved to a location other than the customer’s branch unless the shipment complies with its intended purpose
+10.6 Claims by the customer for the expenses required for the purpose of supplementary performance, in particular transport, travel, labor and material costs, are excluded if the expenses increase because the object of the delivery is subsequently moved to a location other than the customer’s branch unless the shipment complies with its intended use.

 10.7 Recourse claims of the customer against the contractor in accordance with § 478 BGB (recourse of the entrepreneur) exist only to the extent that the customer is a consumer and the customer has not made any agreements with his customer in excess of the statutory warranty claims.
 For the extent of the recourse claim of the customer against the contractor pursuant to 478 para.
 2 BGB, section 10.6 also applies accordingly.

 10.8 The liability for all damages is excluded, as far as they are not expressly named in the above provisions, even if they did not originate from the delivery item itself.
 Excluded from this are damages that have arisen due to intent or gross negligence on the part of the owners, executives or vicarious agents of the contractor or that result from culpable violation of essential contractual obligations.
 In the latter case, however, the liability is only assumed for typically occurring, foreseeable damage.
-Furthermore, the exclusion of liability does not apply in cases where defects of the delivery item are liable for damage to life, limb or health or damage caused by privately used objects
+Furthermore, the exclusion of liability does not apply in cases where defects of the delivery item are liable for damage to life, limb or health or damage caused by privately used objects.

 10.9 The claim for warranty expires if the result of the performance or execution or the delivery item of the contractor have been changed.
 If the customer refuses to inspect the contractor and inspect the deficiencies complained of or he improves without the prior consent of the contractor, the claim for warranty expires, as far as the customer did not have to act immediately because of the risk of deterioration.
 The warranty does not cover natural wear and tear, including damage resulting from the transfer of risk due to faulty or negligent handling, excessive use, inadequate equipment and electrical and / or mechanical influences beyond the usual use.